junie75/SakuraProgrammingLanguage/README.md

 ## Language Syntax

-A complete overview of the language syntax can be found in the Sakura1LanguageReference.doc [Download Word Document](https://github.com/junie75/SakuraProgrammingLanguage/blob/master/Documentation/SakuraLanguageReference.doc)
+A complete overview of the language syntax can be found in the Sakura1LanguageReference.doc [here](https://github.com/junie75/SakuraProgrammingLanguage/blob/master/Documentation/SakuraLanguageReference.doc).

 ## Example Code